Building a Garden Pond – DIY or Not?

-If you enjoy the outdoors and love sitting in your yard, you may want to consider installing a garden pond to create a tranquil environment.
-A well-maintained garden pond can also add appeal and value to your home, making the investment worthwhile.
+If you enjoy the outdoors and love sitting in your yard, consider installing a garden pond to add beautiful, tranquil note to the environment.
+A well-maintained garden pond also adds appeal and value to your home.
 But is this a project that you can do by yourself, or should you leave it to a pro?

 If you’ve always dreamed of installing a garden pond, you can make that dream come true.
 However, you should be aware of the planning, skills and hard work involved, including digging and hauling heavy material.
-For example, you’ll likely need to dig out an area that’s at least 16 inches deep and at least 20 square feet, and you’ll also have to line it with sand and stones.
-You will also need to contact your local utility companies to find the location of underground pipes and wiring before you begin excavating.
+For example, you’ll likely need to hollow out an area that’s at least 16 inches deep and at least 20 square feet, and then line it with sand and stones.
+You will also have to contact your local utility companies to find the location of underground pipes and wiring before you even begin excavating.

 Whether you decide to build a garden pond on your own or plan on hiring a professional, ask yourself the following questions: